Masterpiece Story: Subway by Lily Furedi

 Vincent van Gogh painted Almond Blossom in February of 1890 in Saint-Rémy-de-Provence, France.
 It was early spring in the south of France, and the almond trees were blooming.
 Their bright white flowers were contrasting against the cold blue sky.
 The almond tree branches were full of renewed life as the surrounding landscape was still empty and frost-bitten.
 This beautiful image of rebirth and new life is exactly what Vincent van Gogh captured in his painting Almond Blossom.

-Vincent van Gogh painted Almond Blossom in celebration of his nephew’s birth.
+Van Gogh painted Almond Blossom in celebration of his nephew’s birth.
 Theodorus van Gogh, affectionately known as Theo, was the proud father of the boy and named his son Vincent Willem van Gogh.
 It was a touching tribute, and the painter was obviously moved by the gesture as he gifted Almond Blossom to Theo, his sister-in-law Jo, and little baby Vincent.
-It remained in the family, and was never placed in Theo’s art gallery in Paris where other Vincent van Gogh pieces were displayed for unsuccessful sale.
+It remained in the family and was never placed in Theo’s art gallery in Paris where other Vincent van Gogh pieces were displayed for unsuccessful sale.
 However, despite not selling a single piece of his brother’s works, Theo regularly sent Vincent money to support his artistic pursuits.

 Almond Blossom does not feature any distracting mid-ground or background.
 The entire composition is in the foreground against a simple and solid background.
 Like an intense shadow or silhouette, Almond Blossom has a very strong outline.
 The Japanese influence is apparent.
-Furthermore, Almond Blossom has a very limited colour scheme like a Japanese print.
+Furthermore, Almond Blossom has a very limited color scheme like a Japanese print.
 It has mostly tints and shades of blue and white with small hints of yellow and red to add warmth to the piece.
-However, while the colours may be limited they are vibrant and bold.
-Almond Blossom fuses the strong colours and bright lights of southern France with the bold lines and limited palette of Japan.
+However, while the colors may be limited they are vibrant and bold.
+Almond Blossom fuses the strong colors and bright lights of southern France with the bold lines and limited palette of Japan.

 “Almond Blossom.”
 Van Gogh Museum.
 Accessed May 10, 2020.

-“Neo-Impressionism & Post-Impressionism.”
+Peter H. Feist “Neo-Impressionism & Post-Impressionism.”
 In Impressionism, 262–63 & 315-18.
 Cologne, Germany: Taschen, 2006.

-“Rise of Modernism: Art of the Later 19th Century.”
+Helen Gardner, Fred S. Kleiner and Christin J. Mamiya “Rise of Modernism: Art of the Later 19th Century.”
 In Gardner’s Art Through the Ages, 12th ed., 879–80.
 Belmont, CA: Thomson Learning, Inc., 2005.